watchly/docs/docs/reference/api.md

 ## Body Specification

 The body of the POST should be a JSON encoded object containing key/value pairs.
-As an example, to report a GET request from the users `/download path took 231ms with a response size of 3012`.
+As an example, to report a GET request from the users `/download path with a duration of 231ms and a response size of 3012`.

 ```
 { "path": "/download", "method": "GET", "duration_ms": 231, "res_size_bytes": 3012 }'